CSIGildea/personal_website/content/projects/change_donations.md

 {{< youtube id="sDKnwl819sc" autoplay="true" >}}

-Manager on this project, which lead to the creation of a Donations Management Platform Prototype for our clients.
+Manager on this project, which led to the creation of a Donations Management Platform Prototype for our clients.